 The discretionary structure of our compensation program allows our Board and our Compensation Committee to determine pay based on a comprehensive view of the quantitative and qualitative factors they believe best reflect the results that will produce long-term business success.
-The correlation between our financial results, Company objectives and NEO compensation actually awarded demonstrates the success of this approach.
+The Board and the Compensation Committee maintains a strong correlation between our financial results and Company objectives and NEO compensation actually awarded.